remote-cli/remote/README.md

 [![versions](https://img.shields.io/pypi/pyversions/remote-exec.svg)](https://github.com/remote-cli/remote)
 [![license](https://img.shields.io/github/license/remote-cli/remote.svg)](https://github.com/remote-cli/remote/blob/master/LICENSE)

-The `remote` CLI lets you execute long or computation-heavy tasks (e.g., compilation) on a powerful remote host while you are working on the source code locally.
+The `remote` CLI lets you execute long or computation-heavy tasks (e.g. compilation, integration tests etc.) on a powerful remote host while you work on the source code locally.
-This process is known as a remote execution or remote build.
+This process is known as remote execution and can be used to enable remote build capabilities among other things.

-After you execute `remote`, it will sync your local workspace to the remote host you selected with `rsync`.
+When you execute `remote <cmd>`, it will first sync your local workspace to the remote host you selected using `rsync`.
-It will then execute the command on this host using `ssh` and bring all the created/modified files back.
+It will then execute the command `<cmd>` on this host using `ssh` and finally, bring all the created/modified files back to your local workspace.
+`remote` supports a host of configuration options to allow for complete customization of patterns for files and folders to include during the synchronization process in both directions.

 ## System Requirements